 The home insurance industry is operating with tighter-than-ever margins due to record insurance payouts from wildfires, hurricanes, tornadoes, and other catastrophes fueled by climate change in recent years.
 And as a result, it’s likely your premiums will go up in the coming years as well.

-From May 2021 to May 2022, 90% of homeowners saw their quoted annual premium increase compared to the previous year, according to the Policygenius Home Insurance Pricing Report.
-And homeowners in some states saw their premiums rise at more than double the rate of inflation.
+From May 2022 to May 2023, 94% of homeowners saw their quoted annual premium increase compared to the previous year, according to the 2023 Policygenius Home Insurance Pricing Report.
+And homeowners in some states saw their premiums rise over 30% year over year.
 All of this proves that it pays to shop around for home insurance each year.

 Can I transfer my home insurance policy to a different person?